This is no longer theoretical. Post-quantum readiness is becoming a core architecture decision for modern AI infrastructure.

 Harvest Now Decrypt Later Is a Veiled AI Risk

 A founder I was advising was building a VR input solution alongside a backend to create a corpus from anonymized user data.
 When asked how long they expected that training data to remain sensitive, the answer was essentially 'forever.'
 That conversation made PQ readiness feel present tense, not a future migration.
-The assets accumulating inside AI platforms — training corpora, model weights, embeddings — don't expire.
+The assets accumulating inside AI platforms: training corpora, model weights, and embeddings.
+They don't expire.
 Neither does the exposure.

 Practically every AI platform relies on Transport Layer Security (TLS) for artifact storage, control planes, cluster trust.
 Without a migration path away from RSA and ECC toward NIST-standard post-quantum primitives such as CRYSTALS-Kyber (ML-KEM) for key exchange, and CRYSTALS-Dilithium (ML-DSA) for signatures, your confidentiality window is time-bounded.
 Most production deployments will need to traverse a hybrid period before full PQ adoption is viable.